 Guidelines for nutrition and health standards

-The National Childcare Accreditation Council (NCAC) provides national guidelines for child care, which cover all areas of care.
-These guidelines contain information on all aspects of quality child care including standards of discipline, hygiene, programming, communication, food and nutrition.
+The Australian Children's Education & Care Quality Authority (ACECQA) provides national guidelines for childcare, which cover all areas of care.
+These guidelines contain information on all aspects of quality childcare including standards of discipline, hygiene, programming, communication, food and nutrition.